doriguzman/passion_project/README.md

 ## Background

-The problem this app resolves is that in which people usually intake a specific amount of caffeine on a regular basis.
+The problem this app resolves is that people usually intake a specific amount of caffeine on a regular basis.
 But some people, like myself, do not realize if the amount of caffeine they intake is more than how much one should normally be consuming.

 *This is a problem because:*